Commonwealth of Australia vs United States of America

 Frequently asked questions

-Is it easier to migrate to Commonwealth of Australia or United States of America?
+Which country has an easier skilled-migration route, Commonwealth of Australia or United States of America?+